List of Mad Men characters: Burt Peterson

 Burt Peterson (Michael Gaston) is Head of Accounts at Sterling Cooper until 1963, when Roger Sterling fires him in the Season 3 premier "Out of Town" at Lane Pryce's instigation.
 Peterson reacts very negatively as he had recently been struggling with his wife's cancer treatments, which had caused PPL to delay firing him and lulling him into a false sense of security since he had survived the various waves of firings.
-He bursts out in an angry tantrum after his firing, sweeping the items on people's desks onto the floor, breaking them, and then throwing things around his own office, to the sounds of many crashes.
-At some point later, he becomes employed by CGC.
+He has a tantrum after his firing, sweeping the items on people's desks onto the floor, breaking them, and then throwing things around his own office, to the sounds of many crashes.
+At some point later, he becomes employed by CGC and mentions to Peggy that he is a widower.
 When SCDP and CGC merge, he is again fired by Roger in the Season 6 episode "Man With a Plan".
 Roger takes great pleasure in firing Burt again, due to the bridge-burning way Burt behaved the last time he was fired.
 Duck Phillips later tells Pete Campbell that he used his new job as a headhunter to find Burt a Senior Vice President position at the high-powered McCann Erickson advertising agency.